Folk religion: Problems with the term folk religion

 Yoder noted that one problem with the use of the term folk religion was that it did not fit into the work of those scholars who used the term "religion" in reference solely to organized religion.
 He highlighted the example of the prominent sociologist of religion Émile Durkheim, who insisted that religion was organized in order to contrast it with magic.
 Yoder noted that scholars adopting these perspectives often preferred the term "folk belief" over "folk religion".

 A second problem with the use of the term folk religion that Yoder highlighted was that some scholars, particularly those operating in the sociology of religion, used the term as a synonym for ethnic religion (which is alternately known as national religion or tribal religion), meaning a religion closely tied to a particular ethnic or national group and is thus contrasted with a "universal religion" which cuts across ethnic and national boundaries.
 Among the scholars to have adopted this use of terminology are E. Wilbur Bock.

 The folklorist Leonard Norman Primiano argued that the use of the term folk religion, as well as related terms like "popular religion" and "unofficial religion", by scholars, does an extreme disservice to the forms of religiosity that scholars are examining, because – in his opinion – such terms are "residualistic, [and] derogatory".
 He argued that using such terminology implies that there is "a pure element" to religion "which is in some way transformed, even contaminated, by its exposure to human communities".
 As a corrective, he suggested that scholars use "vernacular religion" as an alternative.
 Defining this term, Primiano stated that "vernacular religion" is, "by definition, religion as it is lived: as human beings encounter, understand, interpret, and practice it.
 Since religion inherently involves interpretation, it is impossible for the religion of an individual not to be vernacular".

 Kapaló was critical of this approach, deeming it mistaken and arguing that switching from "folk religion" to "vernacular religion" results in the scholar "picking up a different selection of things from the world".
 He cautioned that both terms carried an "ideological and semantic load" and warned scholars to pay attention to the associations that each word had.

+Many Latin American scholars of religion use the concept of "popular religiosity", though the term applies beyond the region.
+Local scholars prefer "popular religion" over "folkloric" because, in the Latin American context, folk religion is not confined to a single religious identity; it encompasses a wide range of devotions, from indigenous spiritualities to popular Catholic traditions.